GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_cmdline.rst

 In this tutorial, we remove the lamp solution.

-If you were to want to try it anyway for telluric standard reduction or the science reduction, you can force its use with the ``--user_cal`` option on the command line, eg
+If you wanted to try it anyway for telluric standard reduction or the science reduction, you can force its use with the ``--user_cal`` option on the command line, eg
 ``--user_cal processed_arc:N20180201S0065_arc.fits``.